 *The individual limitation on cost-sharing under the ACA applies regardless of whether the individual is covered by a self-only plan or a plan that is other than self-only.
 The ACA individual cost-sharing limit is customarily lower than the QHDHP out of pocket limit for families.
 Therefore, it may be necessary to embed an individual out-of-pocket maximum for individuals covered under a family HDHP, no higher than the ACA limit for individuals.
-In no case, should this embedded limit be smaller than the family minimum annual deductible.
+In no case should this embedded limit be smaller than the family minimum annual deductible.

 In addition to being enrolled in a QHDHP, an individual may not be enrolled in any other health care plan that is not a QHDHP, before the minimum annual deductible is met, to be HSA eligible.
-Examples of other coverage that will cause a person to lose HSA eligibility are other major medical coverage, general purposes health FSAs, HRAs (Health Reimbursement Arrangements), and Medicare.
+Examples of other coverage that will cause a person to lose HSA eligibility are other major medical coverage, general purposes health FSAs, HRAs (Health Reimbursement Arrangements), and enrollment in Medicare.

 Maximum Annual Contribution

 Contributions to an HSA are subject to limits set by the IRS.
-The limits are updated annually, and are impacted by the number of people covered by the qualified HDHP, the number of months out of the year an individual is eligible for an HSA, and the individual’s age.
+The limits are updated annually and are impacted by the number of people covered by the qualified HDHP, the number of months out of the year an individual is eligible for an HSA, and the individual’s age.
 Both employee contributions and employer contributions count toward the maximum annual contribution.

 In general, an individual’s annual limit is calculated by dividing the annual limit by 12 and multiplying by the number of months the individual was eligible to contribute.
 An individual is eligible to contribute for a month, if they have HDHP coverage, and no disqualifying other coverage as of the first day of that month.
 As an exception to this general rule, if an individual is HSA eligible as of the first day of the last month of the taxable year (December 1st), the individual can contribute up to the annual maximum, if they remain HSA eligible for the rest of the month and the entire next year.